Debugging VS Code plugin and the language server

 Debug TypeScript VS Code extension

-- runs extension with the locally built LSP server (target/debug/wgsl-analyzer
+Run Installed Extension- runs the extension with the globally installedwgsl-analyzerbinary.Run Extension (Debug Build)- runs extension with the locally built LSP server (target/debug/wgsl-analyzer).

 TypeScript debugging is configured to watch your source edits and recompile.